 14) Watch Live Music in Mindo

-After a day of adventure in Mindo, it can be fun to kick back with a live show.
-In the evening, CasKaffeSu often has folkloric tropical music ($3 cover).
-Sometimes the El Quetzal chocolate factory has live music too.
-Ask.
+After a day of adventure in Mindo, it can be fun to kick back with an intimate live show in Mindo.

-There’s not much to this quaint little town that runs largely on tourism.
-But it’s worth exploring a bit and a pleasant place to walk around.
-There’s a small church, a central plaza, and a colorful sign to take photos at.
-There are a few shops, many restaurants, and plenty of tour agencies to book activities.
+There’s also a small church, a central plaza, and a colorful “Mindo” sign to take photos at.
+Spanning several blocks, visitors will further find a few shops, many restaurants, and plenty of tour agencies to book activities.
 There is also an abundance of friendly street dogs.

 Eat and Drink in Mindo Ecuador